 Support TFG by using the links in our articles to shop.
 We receive a small commission (at no extra cost to you) so we can continue to create helpful free content.
 As an Amazon Associate, we earn from qualifying purchases made on Amazon in addition to other retailers featured on the blog.
 Thank you, we appreciate your support!

 Scuba diving is one of my favorite activities when I’m traveling.
 Read on to see my top essentials for a good dive trip.

 Scuba Gear Packing Tips

-I spent 4 months living in Khao Lak, Thailand last year living, working, and diving.
+I spent 4 months living in Khao Lak, Thailand a few years ago now, working, and diving.
 Khoa Lak is the gateway for the world famous Similan and Surin Islands and I was very fortunate to have gone on several liveaboards during my stay.

 For clothing, this is what I pack when I travel to remote islands!

 Before you pack up for a Liveaboard holiday or vacation, there are a few things to keep in mind.

 When you’re out at sea for several days there is no room for error with your scuba diving equipment.
 It must be perfect!
 If something goes wrong or your gear malfunctions a replacement set may not be readily available.
 You’re stuck with what you have for the entirety of the trip which means one of two things: